Text Link

 • Amount of vegetables and fruits consumed, which is essential for wellness

-• Hydration, which is important to our overall health
+• Hydration, which is essential to our overall health

-• Smoking status, as smoking causes many health complications, including cancer, COPD, and heart disease
+• Smoking status, as smoking causes many health complications, including cancer, chronic obstructive pulmonary disease (COPD), and heart disease

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.